Brossard: Sports

 Figure skating in Brossard is very popular amongst children of all ages.
 The Brossard Figure Skating Club (Brossard FSC) is the only organization to provide figure skating lessons in accordance with Skate Canada's standards in the city of Brossard.

-Lessons and ice-time are held at the Bell Sports Complex facilities, a facility built for the NHL's Montreal Canadiens as a practice and fitness centre, as well as the Michel-Normandin Arena, named after Michel Normandin, a famous Montreal sports announcer.
+Lessons and ice-time are held at the CN Sports Complex facilities, a facility built for the NHL's Montreal Canadiens as a practice and fitness centre, as well as the Michel-Normandin Arena, named after Michel Normandin, a famous Montreal sports announcer.

 Brossard FSC offers training for various groups of age and skill, available to the city's population.
 Its CanSkate 3-5 program offers weekly beginner lessons for children aged 3–5.
 The Brossard FSC also administers the Skate Canada program to skaters aged 5 and above in group lessons, semi-private lessons, private lessons, and offers specialized development opportunities and free extra ice-time for more advanced skaters.
 Finally, every few months, Brossard coordinates a series of tests for its more advanced skaters to have certain skills assessed by certified judges and therefore be able to move-up levels in order to learn and practice more advanced skills.

 Brossard FSC is very famous for its annual high-quality Ice Show, which attracts many sponsors and enough spectators to hold four representations of the show each year.
 This event occurs at the end of the winter season, and is the biggest event of the FSC.
 All skaters are invited to participate.
 This grand celebration allows young skaters to show their talent dressed in magnificent costumes designed just for them.
 The routines are choreographed by the club's Skate Canada certified coaches, to music that fits into a chosen theme.
 All of this is performed to an elaborate light show with spectacular decor.
 The 43rd edition of this showcase will be held in April 2014.

 One of the club's most famous skaters is Sébastien Britten, he was "the 1995 Canadian national champion.
 He represented Canada at the 1994 Winter Olympics, where he placed 10th.
 In 1998, he beat several Olympic and World medallists to win the 1998 World Professional Figure Skating Championships held in Jaca, Spain.
 Following his retirement from competitive skating [in 1997], he began working as a coach and choreographer".